spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/how-to-add-new-custom-field.md

 </details>

-6. Use new `StoreContextForm` which extended with new field in the extended `StoreContextGuiCommunicationFactory` class:
+6. Use `StoreContextForm` , which is extended with the field, in the extended `StoreContextGuiCommunicationFactory` class:

 *src/Pyz/Zed/StoreContextGui/Communication/StoreContextGuiCommunicationFactory.php*